linux-chenxing/linux-chenxing.org/index.md

 See [ISP](isp).

+# Non-SoC chips

+- SSW101B - Seems to be a wifi chipset.

 # Injoinic PMICs

 Injoinic seem to be the recommended PMIC vendor for these chips.
 Maybe like the Allwinner/Xpowers relationship?